 What Other Shoulder or Clavicle Injuries Might be Causing my Pain?

 The same forces that can cause a break to the clavicle can also lead to a separated shoulder, also known as a sprain/strain to the acromioclavicular (AC) joint.
 With this injury, the ligaments that hold the collarbone to the shoulder blade are either overstretched or, in more severe cases, torn.

-Your treatment of AC joint separation will begin with taking a break from aggravating activities, applying ice and taking medicine to address pain and swelling.
+Your treatment of AC joint separation will begin with taking a break from aggravating activities, applying ice by wearing a shoulder therapy ice wrap, and taking medicine to address pain and swelling.
 Rest will likely also involve temporarily immobilizing your arm in a sling to reduce pressure on the joint and encourage healing.
 Eventually, physical therapy will likely be needed.
 Most are back to normal within a few weeks.

 This versatile support can also function as a sternum fracture brace.
 This might be needed after a fracture to the breastbone (sternum) at the center of your chest that attaches your first seven ribs to the collarbone.
 As you might imagine, this is not an easy bone to break.